 Let's talk about it:

-How can you dictate the world what to do, when you ignore the people in your own country that you’re set to serve?
+How can you dictate to the world what to do, when you ignore the people in your own country that you’re set to serve?

-Where is the unity and healing?
+Where are the unity and healing?

 How long can America remain in a constant 'fight and flight' mode without leadership from the WH?